termoxin/deel-hometask-autocomplete/README.md

 # Awesome AutoComplete component

-This Next.,js application shows an example of React autocomplete component.
+This Next.js application shows an example of React autocomplete component.
 Next.js is used as a server to hide the original source of data.
 In a real production application, I would use `X-Application-Key` header to detect the frontend client.
 In case `X-Application-Key` header is absent then the backend is not gonna send anything to this client.
 One thing, `X-Application-Key` should know only our frontend client and other trusted clients.

 The component has a great UX and developer experience, but there are always room for improvement.
 For instance: